Vermont Water Quality at a Glance

 Vermont’s public water systems have a 99% compliance rate with federal drinking water standards, serving about 60% of residents through regulated community systems.

 Vermont is a national leader in water quality protection, with comprehensive monitoring for over 90 regulated contaminants.
-The state pioneered PFAS regulation in 2019 and continues proactive testing for emerging contaminants.
-While some areas have elevated PFAS levels requiring treatment, affected systems are implementing advanced filtration technologies with state support.
-The remaining 40% of Vermonters rely on private wells, making individual testing and maintenance crucial for ensuring safe drinking water access statewide.
+The state pioneered PFAS regulation in 2019 and its updated Water Supply Rule, effective January 1, 2026, expands regulated compounds further.
+While some areas — especially Bennington — have elevated and still-rising PFAS levels requiring treatment, affected public systems are implementing advanced filtration with state and federal support.
+The remaining 40% of Vermonters on private wells must test independently, as there is no legal requirement to test private wells for PFAS.
+Use our water quality checker to look up your local system’s data.

 How can I test my private well for contaminants?